gamerkhang/Armada-Legacy-TTS-Mod/README.md

 New ships would require new 3D models unless you feel like using existing ones as placeholder.

 Todo list:

--need images for existing ship bases that got updated (eg. MC80s)
+- [ ] need images for existing ship bases that got updated (eg. MC80s)

--images for cards that got updated point values (this is many many cards.... for now just trust what your fleet spawner lists for you)
+- [ ] images for cards that got updated point values (this is many many cards.... for now just trust what your fleet spawner lists for you)

--cards and models for entirely new ships, squadrons, and upgrades
+- [ ] cards and models for entirely new ships, squadrons, and upgrades

+Checklist of items that are from Armada Legacy file folders

+- [ ] Ship bases for updated ships
+- [ ] Arquitens Light Cruiser Expansion
+- [ ] Assault Frigate Mark I Expansion
+- [ ] Dreadnaught Heavy Cruiser Expansion
+- [ ] Hotshots and Aces Expansion
+- [ ] Republic Fighter Pack II
+- [ ] Separatists Fighter Pack II
+- [ ] Trident Assault Ship Expansion